 These are just a few examples of functional fitness exercises that directly translate to your life.
 There are thousands of more exercises, movements, and methods of this training that can be incorporated into your individualized training.

 Learn how to coach functional fitness in this free download.

 Functional fitness shows up in a multitude of different gyms, boot camps, boutique studios, etc. It is important to consider what your goals are when selecting a method of functional training.
 While some people can see results in a group setting, we have found that the most success comes in an individualized model (but more on that later.)
 Here’s a couple of the most common functional training methods:

 While there are thousands of different routes to take when it comes to functional fitness training, these methods listed above have been proven to be effective.
-If you aren’t ready to fully commit to a set program, you can still practice functional movements by hiking, running, stretching, etc. If you are committed to the benefits of functional fitness get an introduction to coaching it with The Free 7-Day OPEX Coaching Course.
+If you aren’t ready to fully commit to a set program, you can still practice functional movements by hiking, running, stretching, etc. If you are committed to the benefits of functional fitness get an introduction to coaching it with our free Coach’s Toolkit.

 CrossFit® is a registered trademark of CrossFit, Inc. OPEX Fitness’s uses of the CrossFit® mark are not endorsed by nor approved by CrossFit, Inc., and OPEX Fitness is in no way affiliated with nor endorsed by CrossFit, Inc.